-In connection with the IPO and pursuant to a master reorganization agreement dated March 8, 2023, by and among Old Atlas, Atlas Sand Management Company, LLC, a Texas limited liability company ("ASMC"), Atlas LLC, Atlas Sand Holdings, LLC, a Delaware limited liability company ("Holdings"), Atlas Sand Operating, LLC, a Delaware limited liability company ("Atlas Operating"), Atlas Sand Holdings II, LLC, a Delaware limited liability company ("Holdings II"), Atlas Sand Management Company II, LLC, a Delaware limited liability company ("Holdings II"), Atlas Sand Management Company II, LLC, a Delaware limited liability company ("Atlas Sand Management Company II, LLC, a Delaware limited liability company ("Merger Sub"), Old Atlas and the parties thereto completed certain restructuring transactions (the "Reorganization").
+In connection with the IPO and pursuant to a master reorganization agreement dated March 8, 2023, by and among Old Atlas, Atlas Sand Management Company, LLC, a Texas limited liability company ("ASMC"), Atlas LLC, Atlas Sand Holdings, LLC, a Delaware limited liability company ("Holdings"), Atlas Sand Operating, LLC, a Delaware limited liability company ("Holdings II"), Atlas Sand Management Company II, LLC, a Delaware limited liability company ("ASMC II"), and Atlas Sand Merger Sub, LLC, a Delaware limited liability company ("Merger Sub"), Old Atlas and the parties thereto completed certain restructuring transactions (the "Reorganization").
 As part of the Reorganization:

-•Merger Sub merged with and into Atlas LLC, with Atlas LLC surviving as a wholly-owned subsidiary of Atlas Operating;

-•Holdings, Holdings II and ASMC II were formed (collectively with ASMC, the "HoldCos"), through which certain holders who previously held membership interests in Atlas LLC (the "Legacy Owners") were issued the membership interests in Atlas Operating, as represented by a single class of common units ("Operating Units");

-•certain Legacy Owners, through the HoldCos, transferred all or a portion of their Operating Units and voting rights, as applicable, in Atlas Operating to Old Atlas in exchange for an aggregate of 39,147,501 shares of Old Atlas Class A Common Stock and, in the case of Legacy Owners that continued to hold Operating Units through the HoldCos, an aggregate of 42,852,499 shares of Class B Common Stock, par value \$0.01 per share, of Old Atlas (the "Old Atlas Class B Common Stock," and together with the Old Atlas Class A Common Stock, the "Old Atlas Common Stock"), so that such Legacy Owners that continued to hold Operating Units also held, through the HoldCos, one share of Old Atlas Class B Common Stock for each Operating Unit held by them immediately following the Reorganization;

-•the 1,000 shares of Old Atlas Class A Common Stock issued to Atlas LLC at the formation of Old Atlas were redeemed and canceled for nominal consideration; and

-•Old Atlas contributed all of the net proceeds received by it in the IPO to Atlas Operating in exchange for a number of Operating Units equal to the number of shares of Old Atlas Class A Common Stock outstanding after the IPO, and Atlas Operating further contributed the net proceeds received to Atlas LLC.
+- •Merger Sub merged with and into Atlas LLC, with Atlas LLC surviving as a wholly-owned subsidiary of Atlas Operating; - •Holdings, Holdings II and ASMC II were formed (collectively with ASMC, the "HoldCos"), through which certain holders who previously held membership interests in Atlas LLC (the "Legacy Owners") were issued the membership interests in Atlas Operating, as represented by a single class of common units ("Operating Units"); - •certain Legacy Owners, through the HoldCos, transferred all or a portion of their Operating Units and voting rights, as applicable, in Atlas Operating to Old Atlas in exchange for an aggregate of 39,147,501 shares of Old Atlas Class A Common Stock and, in the case of Legacy Owners that continued to hold Operating Units through the HoldCos, an aggregate of 42,852,499 shares of Class B Common Stock, par value \$0.01 per share, of Old Atlas (the "Old Atlas Class B Common Stock," and together with the Old Atlas Class A Common Stock, the "Old Atlas Common Stock"), so that such Legacy Owners that continued to hold Operating Units also held, through the HoldCos, one share of Old Atlas Class B Common Stock for each Operating Unit held by them immediately following the Reorganization; - •the 1,000 shares of Old Atlas Class A Common Stock issued to Atlas LLC at the formation of Old Atlas were redeemed and canceled for nominal consideration; and - Old Atlas contributed all of the net proceeds received by it in the IPO to Atlas Operating in exchange for a number of Operating Units equal to the number of shares of Old Atlas Class A Common Stock outstanding after the IPO, and Atlas Operating further contributed the net proceeds received to Atlas LLC.